AIyer1155/Epsilon-Archive/SY001-handshakes.md

 ## The Trap

-> Multiplying $10 \times 9 = 90$ and forgetting you've counted each handshake twice — once for each participant.
+> Multiplying $10 \times 9 = 90$ and forgetting you've counted each handshake twice, once for each participant.

 ---